 looked like it could well have had a running track around the pitch at one

-impression with their curvature.
+impression with its curvature.
 The railway side had several rows of shallow

 open terracing, whereas the far side had an excellent old grandstand with a